SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 # Flex, Recipes & Aliases

 We're going to install a *totally* new package into our app called the "security checker".
-The security checker is a tool that will look at our application's dependencies and tell us if any of them have known security vulnerabilities.
-But, full disclosure, as *cool* as that is...  the *real* reason I want to install this library is because it's a *great* way to look at Symfony's super-important "recipe" system.
+The security checker is a tool that looks at your application's dependencies and tell you if any of them have known security vulnerabilities.
+But, full disclosure, as *cool* as that is... the *real* reason I want to install this library is because it's a *great* way to look at Symfony's all-important "recipe" system.

 At your terminal, run: